dotnet/runtime/docs/design/tools/illink/feature-check-attributes.md

 - Teach the ILLink Roslyn Analyzer about the substitution XML

   We don't want to teach the analyzer to read the substitution XML.
 The analyzer is the first interaction that users typically have with trimming and AOT warnings.
 This should not be burdened by the XML format.
 Even if we did teach the analyzer about the XML, it would not solve the problem because the analyzer must not globally assume that `IsDynamicCodeSupported` is false as ILCompiler does.

+- Define a model with the full richness of the supported OS platform attributes

+  We will focus initially on a model where feature switches are booleans that return `true` if a feature is enabled.
+We aren't considering supporting version checks, or feature switches of the opposite polarity (where `true` means a feature is disabled/unsupported).
+We will consider what this might look like just enough to gain confcidence that our model could be extended to support these cases in the future, but won't design this fully in the first iteration.

 ## Requirements for feature guards